-The clock levels returned by this call should be in numeric ascending order.
+The clock rates returned by this call should be in numeric ascending order.

-Parameters Name Description uint32 clock_id Identifier for the clock device. uint32 rate_index Index to the first rate value to be described in the return rate array.
-Return values Name Description NOT_FOU ND: if the clock identified by clock_id does int32 status OUT_OF_F range.
-RANGE: if the rate_index is outside of valid See section 4.1.4 for status code definitions.
+message_id: 0x4 protocol_id: 0x14 This command is mandatory.
+Parameters Name Description uint32 clock_id Identifier fo r the clock device. uint32 rate_index Index to the first rate value to be described in the return rate array.
+Return values Name Description One of, but not limited to, the following: SUCCE SS: if valid clock rates were returned. int32 status NOT_FOUND: if the clock identified by clock_id does not exist.
+OUT_OF_RANGE: if the rate_index is outside of valid range.
+See section 4.1.4 for more status code definitions.
 Descriptor for the rates supported by this clock.
 Bits[31:16] Number of remaining rates.
-Bits[15:13] Reserved, must be zero.
-Bit[12] Return format: If this bit is set to 1, the Rate Array is a triplet that constitutes a segment in the following form: wint22 num votos flores rates[0] is the lowest physical rate that the clock can synthesize in the segment. uint32 num_rates_flags rates[1] is the highest physical rate that the clock can synthesize in the segment. rates[2] is the step size between two successive physical rates that the clock can synthesize within the segment.
+This field should be 0 if Bit[12] is 1.
+Bits[15:13] Reserved, must be zero. uint32 num_rates_flags Bit[12] Return format: If this bit is set to 1, the Rate Array is a triplet that constitutes a segment in the following form: rates[0] is the lowest physical rate that the clock can synthesize in the segment. rates[1] is the highest physical rate that the clock can synthesize in the segment. rates[2] is the step size between two successive physical rates that the clock can synthesize within the segment.
 If this bit is set to 0, each element of the Rate Array represents a discrete physical rate that the clock can synthesize.
-Bits[11:0]: Number of rates that are returned by this call.
+Bits[11:0] Number of rates that are returned by this call.
+This field should be 3 if Bit[12] is 1.

-Rate Array: If Bit 12 of the num_rates_flags field is set to 0, each array entry is composed of two 32-bit words and has the following format: {uint32, uint32} rates [N] Lower word: Lower 32 bits of the physical rate in Hertz.
+Rate Array: {uint32, uint32} rates [N] If Bit[12] of the num_rates_flags field is set to 0, each array entry is composed of two 32-bit words and has the following format: Lower word: Lower 32 bits of the physical rate in Hertz.
 Upper word: Upper 32 bits of the physical rate in Hertz.
-If Bit 12 of the num_rates_flags field is set to 1, then each entry is a member of a segment {lowest rate, highest rate, step size} as described above.
+If Bit[12] of the num_rates_flags field is set to 1, then each entry is a member of a segment {lowest rate, highest rate, step size} as described above.
+N is specified by Bits[11:0] of num_rates_flags field.